netcreateorg/nc-multiplex/ReadMe.md

 * The database named "base" is always started on port 3000 to handle static file requests.
 You shouldn't need to touch this graph.

-* The default database template used when creating a new project is in `~/your-dev-folder/nc-multiplex/netcreate-itest/app-templates/_default.template`.
+* The default database template used when creating a new project is in `~/your-dev-folder/nc-multiplex/netcreate-itest/app-templates/_default.template.toml`.
 You can modify this.

+* The currently running databases are stored in `~/your-dev-folder/nc-multiplex/.nc-process-state.json`.
+If this file is present, the currently running databases will be reloaded when the server restarts.

 ## How it works